Back to Basics III: The composition of design with photography

 Though not as old as some of the other art forms we’ve discussed, photography has had no less of an impact on the way we visualize the art and design world.
 Many techniques used to create a brilliant photo can also be utilized to create engaging design.
 We’ve selected six of the most important techniques, but there are tons more out there!

-Six compositional techniques of design are:
+Six design composition techniques are:

 - Foreground, Middle ground, Background